 Aggregate Medicare Payer Mix continues to increase (Figures 7 & 8).
-Seven of the past eight quarters have seen decreases in seasonally-adjusted Medicare payments.
+The past eight quarters have seen increases in seasonally-adjusted Medicare payments.

 COMMERCIAL & OTHER PAYER MIX

 The amount of total charges that were attributable to a commercial insurer or other payer